prxatt/SOEN/MIRA_AI_IMPLEMENTATION_PLAN.md

 **Step 2.2: Implement the Vision Agent and Fix Image Attachments**

 *   **Act as a full-stack engineer specializing in AI integration.**
-*   **Request:** Implement the "Vision Agent" within the Kiko orchestrator and use it to fix the image attachment functionality in both the Kiko chat and the Event Detail modal.
+*   **Request:** Implement the "Vision Agent" within the Mira orchestrator and use it to fix the image attachment functionality in both the Mira chat and the Event Detail modal.
 *   **Reasoning:** Gemini Vision is good, but GPT-4o is currently state-of-the-art for complex visual reasoning.
 By creating a dedicated Vision Agent, we can route all image-based queries to the best model for the job.
 This fixes a broken feature and makes our system more powerful.
 *   **Implementation:**
     1. Open `services/kikoAIService.ts`.
-    2. Add `'analyze_image'` to the `KikoTaskType`.
+    2. Add `'analyze_image'` to the `MiraTaskType`.
     3. Import the `analyzeImageWithGPT4o` function.
     4. In the `kikoRequest` switch statement, add a case for `'analyze_image'`.
 This case should call `analyzeImageWithGPT4o` using the `payload` (which will contain the image and prompt).
-    5. In `components/PraxisAI.tsx`, find the `handleChatSubmit` function.
+    5. In `components/SoenAI.tsx`, find the `handleChatSubmit` function.
 When a message has an attachment, it should now call `kikoRequest('analyze_image', { image: chatAttachment, prompt: chatInput })` and use the returned text to form the model's response.
 The old direct call in `continueChat` inside `geminiService.ts` for attachments can now be removed.
     6. In `components/EventDetail.tsx`, the `handleAttachmentChange` function should be updated.
 After an image is uploaded, it could automatically trigger a `kikoRequest('analyze_image', ...)` call with a default prompt like "Describe this image and suggest a title for the task."
 The result can then be used to pre-fill the task's title or notes.

 ---